ChronoSheets/ChronoSheets-PHP-Client/docs/Api/OrganisationGroupUsersApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**organisationGroupUsersGetOrganisationGroupUsers**](OrganisationGroupUsersApi.md#organisationGroupUsersGetOrganisationGroupUsers) | **GET** /api/OrganisationGroupUsers/GetOrganisationGroupUsers | Get a collection of organisation group users that belong to an organisation group.
 Requires the &#39;ManageOrganisationGroups&#39; or &#39;ManageOrganisationUsers&#39; permissions.
-[**organisationGroupUsersUpdateOrganisationGroupUsers**](OrganisationGroupUsersApi.md#organisationGroupUsersUpdateOrganisationGroupUsers) | **POST** /api/OrganisationGroupUsers/UpdateOrganisationGroupUsers | Set the users who belong to an organisation group.
+[**organisationGroupUsersUpdateOrganisationGroupUsers**](OrganisationGroupUsersApi.md#organisationGroupUsersUpdateOrganisationGroupUsers) | **PUT** /api/OrganisationGroupUsers/UpdateOrganisationGroupUsers | Set the users who belong to an organisation group.
 Requires the &#39;ManageOrganisationGroups&#39; permissions.

 # **organisationGroupUsersGetOrganisationGroupUsers**